DO MINERALS IN WATER REALLY IMPAIR DETOXIFICATION AND CELL VIABILITY?

 Cell permeability of water: What's behind it?

 The term "cell-permeable" describes the ability of water to penetrate the cells and support essential metabolic processes there.
 Water is essential for the transportation of nutrients, the elimination of metabolic waste and the support of biochemical reactions.
-However, the quality of water does not depend on whether it is completely free of minerals - on the contrary.
+However, the quality or cell permeability of water does not depend on whether it is completely free of minerals - on the contrary.

 The science behind cell viability